 Settlement Systems- Sustainable Communities

-Run by School of Natural Sciences
+School Of Natural Sciences

-Semester 1 & 2
+Module - Semester 1 & 2

 The module will contain the following: • • Sustainable Rural and Urban communities e.g. Eco-villages • Time perspective, change, development- and communities e.g. for “ post-productivist rural and post modern cities” • Rural and urban Land Uses, Designations and Conservation • Globalisation, Economic Restructuring and regeneration e.g. gentrification and " smart cities" • Community development initiatives from urban and rural environments • Directions for Urban and Rural Policy